deathbymigas/auto-annotated-portfolio/content/pages/projects/project-one.md

 [Video capture of a prototype for the redesigned desktop onboarding flow, showcasing a friendlier, more visual experience than the text- and form-heavy legacy flow.](https://youtu.be/0hpJXZT10-M)

-Video capture of a prototype for the redesigned desktop onboarding flow, showcasing a friendlier, more visual experience than the text- and form-heavy legacy flow.

 ## Design System and Documentation

 While designing this workflow, I was also tasked with updating the product’s design system, from the component level up to information architecture and page hierarchy.
 That meant a lot of thinking about navigation, modals, and how to progressively display information in the appropriate context.
 It also meant creating and documenting these rules so that they could be understood and repeated when appropriate.